wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-dotnet-how-to-use-queues.md

 - View the Queue service reference documentation for complete details about available APIs:
     - [Storage Client Library for .NET reference](https://msdn.microsoft.com/zh-cn/library/wa_storage_30_reference_home.aspx&clcid=0x409)
     - [REST API reference](http://msdn.microsoft.com/zh-cn/library/azure/dd179355)
-- Learn about more advanced tasks you can perform with Azure Storage at [Storing and Accessing Data in Azure](http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx)
 - Learn how to simplify the code you write to work with Azure Storage by using the [Azure WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk).
 - View more feature guides to learn about additional options for storing data in Azure.
     - Use [Table Storage](/documentation/articles/storage-dotnet-how-to-use-tables) to store structured data.
     - Use [Blob Storage](/documentation/articles/storage-dotnet-how-to-use-blobs) to store unstructured data.
     - Use [SQL Database](/documentation/articles/sql-database-dotnet-how-to-use) to store relational data.